 |Further details outdoors|

 Two balconies on the top floor , south facing, overlooking the mountains and the village of Castel Vittorio.
 An absolutely stunning view.
-Listen to the bells of San Michelle pealing in the distance - you'll know you are in Italy!
-The piazza just around the corner with parking and a bar with tables and chairs set out during the summer months.
+Listen to the bells of San Michelle pealing in the distance - you will know you are in Italy!
+The piazza is just around the corner with a quirky little bar with tables and chairs set out during the summer months.
 The market is held here on Saturdays.
-Delicious cooked chickens are sold amongst other things!
+There is a museum dedicated to the old ways of the village.